RISHABH1270/Kubernetes_Cheatsheet/README.md

 Pods in different namespaces can communicate directly via Pod IPs since the ip's are for cluster network which is flat .
 However, when accessing a Service across namespaces using curl, the fully qualified domain name (FQDN) (e.g., svc-test.default.svc.cluster.local) must be used.
 This is based on the DNS search domains defined in /etc/resolv.conf.

+---

 ## 🧱 Multi Container Pod (init container, app container, sidecar/helper container)

 In a multi-container Pod, all containers share the same network namespace, storage volumes, and resource allocations.
 This means they can communicate over localhost and access the same data volumes.
+Typically,

-Typically, an init container runs setup tasks, the main app container handles the core workload, and sidecar/helper containers provide supporting functionality (like logging or syncing).
+- an init container runs setup tasks
+- the main app container handles the core workload
+- sidecar/helper containers provide supporting functionality (like logging or syncing).

 ```yaml
 apiVersion: v1